Luke-SNAW/Luke-SNAW.github.io/vault/dev.javascript.tools.visual.md

 - [LetMeScroll](https://github.com/BMSVieira/letmescroll.js)
 - [Smooth Scrollbar](https://github.com/idiotWu/smooth-scrollbar) - Customizable, Pluginable, and High-Performance JavaScript-Based Scrollbar Solution.
 - [ScrollMovie](https://github.com/nagatapote/scroll-movie) is the library that enables you to animate background image as you scroll the window.
+- [pushIn.js](https://github.com/nateplusplus/pushin) is a lightweight parallax effect, built with JavaScript, that simulates an interactive dolly-in or push-in animation on a webpage.

 # [Create Page Transitions in Next.js with Framer Motion](https://javascript.plainenglish.io/how-to-create-page-transitions-in-next-js-with-framer-motion-47642c462c62)